HusseinHato/shortlink-url/README.md

-Create or update the `.env` file in the project root:
+Create and then Update the `.env` file in the project root: